Hollywood Cemetery (Richmond, Virginia): American Civil War

 At the outbreak of the American Civil War, the cemetery directors set aside two acres for confederate soldier burials which became known as the Soldiers' Section.
-Richmond citizens became outraged when they learned that soldiers that died in local hospitals were buried in potter's fields.
+Richmond citizens became outraged when they learned that soldiers who died in local hospitals were buried in potter's fields.
 In response to the outrage, the city increased the number of burials of dead soldiers at Hollywood and established Oakwood Cemetery across town for additional burials.

 The initial two acres assigned for soldier burials became full by July 1862 and the cemetery purchased additional land funded by the confederate government.
 By April 1865, the cemetery contained more than 11,000 confederate soldiers, which accounted for more than half of the total burials in the cemetery.
 After the war, the Ladies' Memorial Association worked to reinter 2,935 confederate soldiers from Gettysburg to Hollywood Cemetery.
 Confederate Civil War veterans continued to be buried in the cemetery into the 1900s.

-The cemetery claims to contain the burial of 18,000 confederate soldiers, however researchers believe the number is actually several thousand lower.
-It contains the burials of 25 Confederate Army officers including J.E.B.
-Stuart, Fitzhugh Lee and George Pickett.

 At George Pickett's request, he was buried among his men in his native Richmond when he died in 1875.
 LaSalle “Sallie” Corbell Pickett hoped she could be buried there too.
 Women were not allowed to be buried in the soldiers’ section of Richmond's Hollywood Cemetery at the time of Mrs. Pickett’s death in 1931.
 In 1998, for the first time a woman's remains have ever been allowed in this area, Mrs. Pickett was reburied in the Gettysburg soldiers’ section of Hollywood Cemetery by her husband.
 “Mrs. Pickettt died in the early 1930s, and had wanted to be buried with her husband in the Hollywood Cemetery.
 But the Hollywood Ladies Memorial Society, which then controlled the Gettysburg Hill portion of the cemetery, would not allow it.”
 Richmond Discovery tour guide Jim DuPriest said.”
 So, Mrs. Pickett was buried in Abbey Mausoleum [which was] nearby, besides, and adjacent to Arlington National Cemetery in Northern Virginia.” … “Near the end of the ceremony, the families sprinkled soil from Mrs. Pickett’s home in Chuckatuck, Nansemond County, Virginia.”

-The cemetery is unofficially considered the Confederate National Cemetery.